425-282-1935 office | 425-306-3336 cell

 Forest Stewardship Planner

-Courtney joined the KCD Resource Planning Team in June, 2016.
-She is a graduate of Colorado State University, with a Natural Resources Bachelor of Science degree and a concentration in Environmental Communication, with minors in Ecological Restoration and International Development.
-Courtney spent each summer in farming communities in northern Montana, giving her a love for open space and working landscapes.
-Prior to joining KCD, she worked with The Nature Conservancy, Warner College of Natural Resources, Center for Collaborative Conservation, the City of Fort Collins, and multiple non-profit organizations.
-Outside of conservation work and navigating winding King County roads, Courtney enjoys avidly reading, climbing, finding her favorite ethnic restaurants, trying her hand at tasks that get her hands and boots muddy, and exploring the nooks and crannies of Seattle by following her natural inclination to get lost, always.
+Courtney joined the KCD Farm & Food Team in 2016.
+She has a B.S.
+Natural Resources: Environmental Communication degree and minors in Ecological Restoration and International Development from Colorado State University.
+Growing up, Courtney spent each summer on a rural farm in northern Montana, giving her a love for open space and working landscapes.
+Prior to joining KCD, she worked with The Nature Conservancy, Warner College of Natural Resources, Center for Collaborative Conservation and the City of Fort Collins on planning, stewardship, and outreach.
+She has worked with over 150 small-farm cooperators across King County, guided by her interests to conserve open space and hear farmers’ stories of the land.
+Outside of conservation work and navigating winding King County roads, Courtney enjoys reading, climbing, trying her hand at tasks that get her hands and boots muddy, and exploring the PNW by following her natural inclination to get lost, always.